Person–environment fit: Person–organization fit

 Person–organization fit (P–O fit) is the most widely studied area of person–environment fit, and is defined by Kristof (1996) as, "the compatibility between people and organizations that occurs when (a) at least one entity provides what the other needs, (b) they share similar fundamental characteristics, or (c) both".
 High value congruence is a large facet of person–organization fit, which implies a strong culture and shared values among coworkers.
 This can translate to increased levels of trust and a shared sense of corporate community.
 This high value congruence would in turn reap benefits for the organization itself, including reduced turnover, increased citizenship behaviors, and organizational commitment.
 The attraction–selection–attrition theory states that individuals are attracted to and seek to work for organizations where they perceive high levels of person–organization fit.
 A strong person–organization fit can also lead to reduced turnover and increased organizational citizenship behaviors.
+Jaskeviciute et al. (2024) studied the effect of P-O fit on three types of well-being (life well-being, workplace well-being and psychological well-being) and found that it has statistically significant positive effects on all three well-being constructs.